KEY TAKEAWAYS

-One of those ways is through an Immediate Financing Arrangement (IFA).
-It’s similar to a policy loan, but offers a lot more flexibility and value, instantly.
+For business owners and high-net-worth individuals, a life insurance policy can offer additional ways to help accomplish financial objectives, and one of those is an Immediate Financing Arrangement or IFA.
+It is similar to a policy loan, but offers a lot more flexibility and value, instantly.
 In this article, we’ll explain what an IFA is, how it works, and how it can help maximize cash flow.

 What is an immediate financing arrangement (IFA)?